alexherlanda/db8-events/README.md

 - Create backend service to handle events and users
 - Create a registration for for events

+## Shotouts

+This app is created is also possible beacuase the awesome teams of

+- react
+- create-react-app
+- antd
+- redux
+- redux-saga
+- axios
+- npm

 ## ©️ Licence

 DB8 is released under GNU GENERAL PUBLIC LICENSE Version 3